 Sometimes Gremlin displays this as a

-Failed attack.
+Failed experiment.
 Gremlin will show some warning messages when targets are potential

 candidates for eviction.